 Two months ago, I created a free 28-day email course.

-I did have a one-week email course five years ago, but that was before I had an actual email list to speak of.
+I had a one-week email course five years ago, but that was before I had an actual email list.
+Now that the email course has been live for a while, I want to share what I’ve learned.

 Why I Wanted To Convey Ideas Instead of To-Do’s